 - Flight bag & portfolio of all travel documents

-Day 1, Sun, Nov 14: Arrive at Santa Fe - Santa Fe (Loretto Chapel)
+Day 1, Sunday, April 24: Depart Las Vegas - Arrive Santa Fe (Loretto Chapel)

-Day 2, Mon, Nov 15: Santa Fe - Chimayo (El Santuario de Chimayo, Santo Nino Chapel) - Abiquiu (Benedictine Monastery and Museum of Georgia O'Keeffe) - Santa Fe
+Day 2, Monday, April 25: Santa Fe - Chimayo (El Santuario de Chimayo, Santo Nino Chapel) - Abiquiu (Benedictine Monastery and Museum of Georgia O'Keeffe)

 Following breakfast at the hotel, we will proceed to Chimayo for our visit to El Santuario De Chimayo, also known as "the Lourdes of the Americas" and famous for its "Holy Dirt".
 It is here that we will celebrate Mass and pray beside the "The Shrine of the Lord of Esquipulas" and the hole containing the Holy Dirt.
 Next, we will visit Santo Nino (Holy Child) Chapel and visit Our Lady of La Vang statue located outside near the river.
 We will continue to Abiquiu, a small town located in norther New Mexico.
 Abiquiu means "wild choke cherry place" in the Tewa language.
 The community is also called Santo Tomas de Abiquiu and the Pueblo of Santo Tomas de Abiquiu.
 While here we will visit the Benedictine Monastery of Christ in the Desert.
 From its beginnings, the monastery has followed the Benedictine life according to the Rule of St. Benedict with no external apostolates.
 Abiquiu was also home to the artist Georgia O'Keeffe from 1929 until 1984.
 We will visit her home which is now a museum commemorating her life.
 Georgia O'Keeffe was an American artist.
 She was known for her paintings of enlarged flowers, New York skyscrapers, and New Mexico landscapes.
 O'Keeffe has been recognized as the "Mother of American Modernism."
 Return to Santa Fe for dinner and overnight.